-A few questions about Hive, It looks like it consists of:-I have the Hive thermostat but Nest smoke/CO alarms.
+A few questions about Hive, It looks like it consists of:-

 1) a battery powered, Wi-Fi connected Room Thermostat

 2) a Mains powered Wi-Fi receiver which replaces any existing Heating / Hot water controller and is connects to your boiler

 3) a Hub (powered by a mains to DC supply) that is wired to your router and is also Wi-Fi

 That's about the size of it.
 The internal communications are based on ZigBee, so a mesh wireless topology rather than what most people would understand by Wifi.
 The hub can only connect to the Internet via an Ethernet cable (and British Gas try to insist that it is plugged directly into the broadband router).

 Q1) Does the system work (internally) without the Hub being connected to Hive servers via the internet?

 Yes, it continues to operate fine if the Internet connection isn't there.
 The local devices can manage to turn things on and off to the schedule by themselves.
 The thermostat and receiver can also be installed without a hub.
 This is known as ‘stand-alone’ mode.
 In stand-alone mode the thermostat acts as a normal wireless thermostat.

 Q2) Is remote control (outside your house) always via the Hive servers? rather than direct access to your router (with port forwarding)